MaxWebJS/four_horses_club/README.md

 # Yandex test

-1. Without feedback from the designer, it is difficult to achieve a pixel-perfect layout.
-It takes a lot of time to layout an ambiguous file from Figma.
+1. Without direct feedback from the designer, achieving a pixel-perfect layout can be challenging.
+It takes significant time to translate an unclear Figma file into a precise layout.
+Additionally, when technical specifications are vague, I implemented what I believed was the correct approach.

-2. I believe that modern trends in web development are such that "First - development, then - design", and also html-first approach.
+2. I think the current trend in web development leans towards a "Development-first, design later" philosophy, along with an HTML-first approach.